microsoft/code-with-engineering-playbook/developer-experience/readme.md

 ### Dev Lead - Set the bar

-The following are examples of how the dev lead might set the bar for dev experience
+The following are examples of how the Dev Lead might set the bar for dev experience

 - Determines development environment (suggested IDE, hosting, etc)
 - Determines source control environment and number of repos required